AdaptiveCity/acp_data_strategy/README.md

-# Adaptive City Program sensor metadata
+# Adaptive City Program sensor data strategy

 This repo is intended to pull together the multiple approaches we're taking to normalize the data coming in from our various sensors and sources.
 This does *not* mean we assume